25 Common Words That Didn't Exist Until the 1990s

 According to Monitis, the first livestream might have taken place in 1993 when "Xerox PARC was hosting a small show in Palo Alto and engineers who were in another room decided to test their new technology to broadcast on the internet.
 A band known as 'Severe Tire Damage' was playing at the event, and almost by accident, their show became the first ever live streaming event."

 It may be hard to imagine your life before you carried a handy-dandy mobile device wherever you went.
-According to Pew Reseach Center, it’s now estimated that more than 5 billion people have mobile devices and more than half of those people are using a smartphone.
-That’s why is wild to think that this everyday word didn’t exist until 1996.
+According to Pew Research Center, it's now estimated that more than five billion people have mobile devices and more than half of those people are using a smartphone.
+That's why is wild to think that this everyday word didn't exist until 1996.

 Before 1996, very few people had heard of the term "cyberattack," which is defined as "an attempt to gain illegal access to a computer or computer system for the purpose of causing damage or harm," according to Merriam-Webster.
 Thankfully, we also learned the word "cybersafety" around the same time.